Skip to main content

 What issues are the public and MPs concerned about?

-In the lead up to the election, the issues most affecting people’s decision to vote were the cost of living, health, the economy, immigration and asylum, with environment and climate change in fifth place (19%).
+In the lead up to the 2024 General Election, the issues most affecting people’s decision to vote were the cost of living, health, the economy, immigration and asylum, with environment and climate change in fifth place (19%).
 The issue of climate was more important to some than others: 39% of those who switched their vote from Labour to the Lib Dems or Greens indicated that the environment and climate was important to their vote.

 For non-voters, the most important issues to them in the weeks before the election were the same, although with greater emphasis on the cost of living and less on the environment and climate change.